mlip-cmu/f2025/README.md

-# Machine Learning in Production (17-445/17-645/17-745)
+# Course 17-445/17-645/17-745: Machine Learning in Production

 ### Fall 2025

-<em>CMU course that covers how to build, deploy, assure, and maintain software products with machine-learned models.
+CMU course that covers how to build, deploy, assure, and maintain software products with machine-learned models.
 Includes the entire lifecycle from a prototype ML model to an entire system deployed in production.
 Covers also **responsible AI** (including safety, security, fairness, explainability) and **MLOps**.
 For earlier offerings see websites for [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), [Fall 2020](https://ckaestne.github.io/seai/F2020/), [Spring 2021](https://ckaestne.github.io/seai/S2021/)  [Spring 2022](https://ckaestne.github.io/seai/S2022/), [Fall 2022](https://ckaestne.github.io/seai/F2022/), [Spring 2023](https://github.com/mlip-cmu/s2023), [Spring 2024](https://github.com/mlip-cmu/s2024),  [Fall 2024](https://github.com/mlip-cmu/f2024), and [Spring 2025](https://github.com/mlip-cmu/s2025).
 This Fall 2025 offering is designed for students with some data science experience (e.g., has taken a machine learning course, has used sklearn) and basic programming skills (e.g., basic Python programming with libraries, can navigate a Unix shell), but will not expect a software engineering background (i.e., experience with testing, requirements, architecture, process, or teams is not required).
-Going forward we expect to offer this course at least every spring semester and possibly some fall semesters (not summer semesters).</em>
+Going forward we expect to offer this course at least every spring semester and possibly some fall semesters (not summer semesters).

----
+## Resources

 For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/mlip-cmu) and have also published a [textbook](https://mlip-cmu.github.io/book/) with chapters corresponding to almost every lecture.
 A while ago we also wrote an article describing the rationale and the initial design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
 Video recordings of the Summer 2020 offering are online on the [course page](https://ckaestne.github.io/seai/S2020/#course-content), though they are quite outdated by now.
 We would be happy to see this course or a similar version taught at other universities.
 See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on research in this field.

-## Course Description
+## What to Expect...

 This is a course for those who want to build **software products** with **machine learning**, not just models and demos.
 We assume that you can train a model or build prompts to make predictions, but what does it take to turn the model into a product and actually deploy it, have confidence in its quality, and successfully operate and maintain it at scale?